norbauer/has_accent/README.markdown

 ## Installation

-* In your Rails app root folder: `./script/plugin install git@github.com:norbauer/has_accent.git`
+* Sitting in your Rails app root folder: `./script/plugin install git@github.com:norbauer/has_accent.git`
 * Generate the required migrations with: `./script/generate translatable`
 * Run: `rake db:migrate`

 ## Configuration

-* Open up `environment.rb` and add create a list of available languages.
+* Open up `environment.rb` and create a list of available languages.
 It's recommended to use the language code instead of the full name:

 <pre>
 HasAccent.languages = [:en, :sp, :fr]